 When I arrived at the section of the polenta at the shop, I was at a loss.
 I didn't know which polenta to get.
 The ones that cook for 3 minutes, 15 minutes or 40 minutes.
 I remember being advised not to get the 3-minutes ones because the quality is inferior than the others.
 For that reason, I always opt for the pre-cooked 15-minute polenta.
 Then there are the different kinds too.
 There are too many kinds to choose from.
 Sometimes I wish my memory is better than it is now.
 I tend to be forgetful.

 02 July 2012

-Truffle Taglietelle with Chanterelle Mushrooms (Taglietelle al Tartufo con Finferli) and Dolomites Hiking Trails
+Truffle Tagliatelle with Chanterelle Mushrooms (Tagliatelle al Tartufo con Finferli) and Dolomites Hiking Trails

 Sometimes I wonder why in the world we hike up the mountains and call it "enjoyment".
 Come to think of it.
 We kill our leg and back muscles, we have to put up to our 6-year old's complaints from the first step until the last (even if he is undeniably the strongest and fastest among all of us), my husband sometimes carry the backpack carrier with our 2-year old in it, while I carry all our essentials on my back and most of all, we risk our lives going through the steep trails.